- 1 INTRODUCTION

 MORE ABOUT GST

 The single GST subsumed several taxes and lorries which included central excise duty sub charges state leaders value-added tax and Octroi other levies which were applicable on interstate transportation of goods have also been done away net the GST regime.
-GST is levied on all transactions such as sale transfer purchase barter lease or import of goods and for services.
+GST is levied on all transactions such as sale transfer purchase barter lease or import of goods and services.
 India adopted a dual GST model meaning that taxation is administered by both the union and state governments.

 HSN is an 8 digit code for identifying the applicable rate of GST on different products as per GST rules.
 IF a company has a turnover of up to 1.5 crores in the proceeding financial year then they need not mention the HSN code while supplying goods on invoices.
 If a company has a turnover of more than 1.5 Cr.
 Then they need to mention the first two digits of the HSN code while invoices.

 The GST is imposed at a variable rate on variable items.
 The rate of GST is 18% for soaps and 28% for washing detergents.
 On GST on movie tickets is based on slabs, with 18% GST for tickets that costs less than Rs 100 and 28% on tickets costing more than Rs 100.
 Check posts across the country were abolished ensuring free and fash movements of goods.
 The central government had proposed to insulate the revenues of the states from the impact of GST, with the expectation that in due course, GST will be levied on petroleum and its products.
-The government has ensured rates of compensation for any revenue loss incurred by them from the date of GST for a period of five years.
+The government has ensured rates of compensation for any revenue loss incurred by them from the date of GST for five years.
 However, no concrete laves have yet been made to support such action.

 An E-way bill is an electronic permit for shipping goods similar to a waybill.
 It was made mandatory for interstate transport of goods from 1 June 2018.
 It is required to be generated for every interstate movement of goods beyond 10 kilometres and the limit of 50,000.
 The pilot started on 1st February 2018 but was withdrawn after glitches in the GST network.
 The state is divided into four zones.